-The Indiana Joint Asthma Coalition (InJAC) was first established in 2003 as individuals and organizations interested in reducing the burden of asthma in Indiana.
+The Indiana Joint Asthma Coalition (InJAC) was first established in 2003 as a group of individuals and organizations interested in reducing the burden of asthma in Indiana.
 The initial charge of InJAC was to formulate Indiana’s first State Asthma Plan.
 They now:

 - Coordinate the development and implementation of the strategic plan for addressing asthma in Indiana.

-- Provide asthma-related trainings and presentations across the state to healthcare professionals, schools, non-profit organizations, hospitals, local health departments, and partner agencies.
+- Provide asthma-related trainings and presentations across the state to healthcare professionals, schools, non-profit organizations, hospitals, local health departments, and community members.

-- Work cooperatively and constructively with Indiana’s Asthma Program at the Indiana State Department of Health and other state agencies; and
+- Work cooperatively and constructively with Indiana’s Asthma Program at the Indiana Department of Health and other state agencies; and

-- Increase public awareness of asthma as a serious chronic disease and on improving the knowledge and skills of patients regarding the detection, treatment, and control of asthma, particularly among high-risk populations.
+- Increase public awareness of asthma as a serious chronic disease, in addition to improving the knowledge and skills of patients regarding the detection, treatment, and control of asthma, particularly among high-risk populations.